Seagate/openSeaChest/README.md

 [![Build(develop) Status](https://travis-ci.org/Seagate/openSeaChest.svg?branch=develop)](https://travis-ci.org/Seagate/openSeaChest)

-Welcome to the openSeaChest open source project!
+Welcome to the `openSeaChest` open source project!

-BINARIES and SOURCE CODE files of the openSeaChest open source project have been made available to you under the Mozilla Public License 2.0 (MPL).
+BINARIES and SOURCE CODE files of the openSeaChest open source project have been made available to you under the [Mozilla Public License 2.0 (MPL-2.0)](https://opensource.org/licenses/MPL-2.0).
 The openSeaChest project repository is maintained at https://github.com/Seagate/openSeaChest.